 Okay, you have probably read some of my previous rants about coffee.
 Lucky you!
 Here is another one, and more specifically, a rant about grinding your own coffee beans.
 If you consider yourself to be a coffee lover there is no excuse for not grinding your own beans.
-Pre ground coffee cannot deliver the same results as freshly ground coffee and to get the job done well you need a proper electric grinder, here are my findings and opinion on the Krups GVX231 Expert Burr Grinder
+Pre-ground coffee cannot deliver the same results as freshly ground coffee and to get the job done well you need a proper electric grinder, so here is my Krups coffee grinder review …

 - Krups Coffee Grinder Review